thevipinmishra/tw-animate-css/README.md

 ### Manual download

 1. Download the [`tw-animate.css`][CSS_File]
-   file from GitHub and place it next to your `app.css`.
+   file from GitHub and place it next to your `app.css` or `globals.css` file.
 2. Add the following line to your `app.css` or `globals.css` file:

    ```css